 In a perfect world, you could just hop on a plane, fly to Hawaii, and have a wonderful vacation to remember for the rest of your life.
-But due to the coronavirus pandemic, that dream will have to wait.
+As the pandemic subsides, a trip to Hawaii is becoming a reality for more people But for most of us, we'll just have to wait t little bit longer.
 But that does not mean you can’t experience a little bit of a Hawaiian vacation from the comforts of your own home.
 Just follow these simple steps and you’ll almost feel like you’re on vacation in Hawaii.

 Sounds of nature can have a positive impact on your mood.
 What better way to start the day than to wake up and hear the soothing sounds of the beach?
 While you’re still lying in bed, play the sounds of the beach and waves on your phone, iPad, or stereo system.
 You can download or stream this from your favorite music or streaming service.